mhorstAK/dice_roller/README.md

 Run the following command to stop the containers:

-Copy code
 `docker-compose down`

 This command will stop and remove the containers defined in your docker-compose.yml file.
-Note that volumes defined in the file will not be removed by default.

 #### Copy code
 docker-compose restart
 This command will restart the containers defined in your docker-compose.yml file, preserving the existing volumes.